caioarantes/AGLgis/paper.md

 # Implementation

 AGLgis is implemented in Python and leverages QGIS's PyQt framework for the user interface [@pyqt].
-The plugin communicates with Google Earth Engine [@earthengine] (which requires authentication and a Google Cloud Project) and applies the  [ee-s1-ard] package [@ees1ard], handling data selection, and processing.
+The plugin communicates with Google Earth Engine [@earthengine] (which requires authentication and a Google Cloud Project) and applies the  [ee-s1-ard] package, handling data selection, and processing.
 Users can install the plugin in QGIS and follow the documentation for setup and usage.

 # Availability